Ticketed event: $35.00

 "Interactive, fun, thought provoking.
 Totally new topic and innovative.
 Wow!
 One of the best conference sessions I've ever attended."

-Mel Chua is an electrical/computer engineer and engineering education researcher who is also an auditory low-pass filter and multimodal polyglot.
+Mel Chua is an electrical/computer engineer and engineering education researcher in the STELAR lab at Georgia Tech.
+She is also an auditory low-pass filter and multimodal polyglot.
 In other words, she’s Deaf and uses ASL.
 Mel also spends a lot of time explaining that she does not study hearing aids.
 She does not develop sign language gloves.
 She does not do research on how to support Deaf engineering students.
 She thinks all these things are important and is glad other people are doing that work.
 This is not the work Mel does.

 Mel wholeheartedly agrees that ASL is a beautiful language, and that it’s important to discuss accessibility… and would like to spend more time geeking out with people about teaching electrical/computer engineering or doing research on open source communities, faculty development, and engineering education ontologies instead.
 Mel has been at Olin College and Purdue University’s PhD program in Engineering Education as a student as well as Olin College and Rochester Institute of Technology as a researcher.
 She is working to develop the practice of prototyping alternate-universe engineering curricular cultures and occasionally draws engineering education research comics.